jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 onboarding tasks - getting them the help they need quickly means getting the heck out of the way.

+## Screenshot of Doc Greatest Hits

+So for Wistia (we're a video hosting and analytics platform), that means Upload, Customize, Embed, and Checking Stats.

+Oh look at that, we've got a Greatest Hits doc page with those actions.

+## Screenshot of Wistia Basics Page

+In fact, we've got a whole Wistia Basics series that covers those actions.

 ## Takeaway 2

-New users will feel most empowered when the tasks they need to complete to realize the value of the product they can accomplish on their own.
+Users will feel most empowered when they can accomplish the tasks that prove the value of your product on their own.

-Yes, this means an intuitive product, but that is a topic for a different talk.
+(Yes, this means an intuitive product, but that is a topic for a different talk.)

 For us, that means making sure we've got those onboarding steps well documented and covered in multiple media.
+I'll cover in a bit more detail how we can do that in a bit.

 ## HAW create personal connection